-In this post we will learn how to can tomato sauce.
+In this post, we will be canning tomato sauce!
 It’s such a great feeling to be able to preserve your own tomato harvest!
 But even if you get your tomatoes at the market, it’s still a great idea to can your own tomato sauce because we all know that the taste of fresh tomatoes during the growing season is a million times better than any tomato you’ll get during the winter.
-So here is a step-by-step picture tutorial of how to can tomato sauce at home.

 You know what’s the problem with canning?
-It’s such hard work that when the time comes to open a can and use it, you just don’t want to do it… You want to keep those precious cans forever, just let them stand there so you can stare at them all day.
+It’s such hard work that when the time comes to open a jar and use it, you just don’t want to do it… You want to keep those precious full jars forever, just let them stand there so you can stare at them all day.

-But then you open the can and you cook with this awesome sauce that you made from fresh, summer tomatoes you harvested from your garden or that you got from a local farmer, and boy, it’s so good, especially if you happen to open it during the winter.
-It’s so much better than the canned tomato sauce you buy at the store, and just like after you birth a baby, the reward is so great that you forget how hard it was very quickly.
+It’s so much better than the canned tomato sauce you buy at the store, and just like after you birth a baby, the reward is so great that you forget how hard it was to can it all.

 Well, maybe I shouldn’t compare a baby to a can of tomato sauce… But anyway, you get the point.

-So I was sniffing around at the farmer’s market to see which of the large farms had some too-ripe tomatoes they wanted to get rid of when I met a young farm boy by the farm’s truck behind the stand.
+I was sniffing around at the farmer’s market to see which of the large farms had some too-ripe tomatoes they wanted to get rid of when I met a young farm boy by the farm’s truck behind one of the stands.
 He was sorting the tomatoes that came off the truck and I asked if they have some for canning.
 He offered to sell me this box for $10.
 I took it.

 There was 26.5lb of tomatoes in the box so I paid a little less than 40 cents per pound if I calculated it right.
 Not bad.